 Master of Library and Information Science Program

-The Master of Library Science (MLS) program provides a comprehensive foundation in research and practice in library and information science.
-MLS instructors apply the insights developed in scholarly research, as well as practical experience, to enhance the quality and scope of services in a variety of information settings.
+The Master of Library and Information Science (MLIS) program provides a comprehensive foundation in research and practice in library and information science.
+MLIS instructors apply the insights developed in scholarly research, as well as practical experience, to enhance the quality and scope of services in a variety of information settings.
 The program provides a comprehensive foundation for professional careers in libraries, information centers, archives, and other agencies engaged in information activities.

-With the aid of their advisor, the MLS student devises a plan of study to meet the graduation requirements:
+With the aid of their advisor, the MLIS student devises a plan of study to meet the graduation requirements:

 - 36 credit hours of academic work to be completed with a minimum B (3.0 GPA) average within five calendar years from the first registration.

 - A minimum of 24 credits must be LBSC or INST courses taken in the iSchool.

 - Non-thesis option: all credits are coursework including a required 3 credit field study course.

 The core courses introduce the broad range of disciplines relevant to information studies and provide the necessary background for more specialized courses.